cmalek/django-site-multitenancy/README.md

 ```

 Add `crequest.middleware.CrequestMiddleware` and
-`multitenancy.middleware.SiteSelectingMiddleware` to your `settings.MIDDLEWARE`:
+`multitenancy.middleware.TenantSelectingMiddleware` to your `settings.MIDDLEWARE`:

 ```
 MIDDLEWARE = [
     # Django middleware goes here
     ...

-    # Enables the use of the multitenancy.utils.get_current_site() function
+    # Enables the use of the multitenancy.utils.get_current_tenant() function
     'crequest.middleware.CrequestMiddleware',
     # Our middleware
-    'multitenancy.middleware.SiteSelectingMiddleware',
+    'multitenancy.middleware.TenantSelectingMiddleware',
 ]
 ```

 ## How to use

-### Sites
+### Tenants

-`multitenancy.models.Site` is a model that ...
+`multitenancy.models.Tenant is a model that ...
 TBD.

-### Request-based Site determination
+### Request-based Tenant determination

-The current site for each request is determined by `SiteSelectingMiddleware`, a
+The current tenant for each request is determined by `TenantSelectingMiddleware`, a
 Django middleware that compares the `HTTP_HOST` header for the request to the
-domain name and domain aliases for each site in the system, and choosing the one
+domain name and domain aliases for each tenant in the system, and choosing the one
-that matches, and attaching it to the current request as `request.site`.
+that matches, and attaching it to the current request as `request.tenant.

 ### Models

-To make a site-aware model, simply subclass django-site-multitenancy's
+To make a tenant-aware model, simply subclass django-site-multitenancy's
-`SiteSpecificModel`.
+`TenantSpecificModel`.
 This has a `django.models.ForeignKey` on
-`multitenancy.models.Site`, and provides some special Managers.
+`multitenancy.models.Tenant`, and provides some special Managers.

 Example:

 ```
 from django.db import models
-from multitenancy.models import SiteSpecificModel
+from multitenancy.models import TenantSpecificModel

-class Stuff(SiteSpecificModel)
+class Stuff(TenantSpecificModel)

     description = models.CharField(max_length=200)
 ```

-`SiteSpecificModel` subclasses have a Manager called `site_objects` which
+`TenantSpecificModel` subclasses have a Manager called `tenant_objects` which
-automatically filters model records to only those in the current site:
+automatically filters model records to only those in the current tenant:

 ```
-site_specific_things = Stuff.site_objects.all()
+tenant_specific_things = Stuff.tenant_objects.all()
 ```

 For those times when you want to operate on all records for a model,
-`SiteSpecificModel.objects` does not filter objects to only those in the current
+`TenantSpecificModel.objects` does not filter objects to only those in the current
-site.
-It does, however, have an additional `.in_site(site)` filter, which will
+tenant.
+It does, however, have an additional `.in_tenant(tenant)` filter, which will
-allow you to easily filter objects to only those in that site, where site is a
+allow you to easily filter objects to only those in that tenant, where tenant is a
-`multitenancy.models.Site` object.
+`multitenancy.models.Tenant` object.

 ```
-site_specific_things = Stuff.objects.in_site(site).all()
+tenant_specific_things = Stuff.objects.in_tenant(tenant).all()
 ```

 ### Forms

-For any model that subclasses `SiteSpecificModel`, you'll want to use a
+For any model that subclasses `TenantSpecificModel`, you'll want to use a
-`SiteSpecificModelForm` instead of django's `ModelForm`.
+`TenantSpecificModelForm` instead of django's `ModelForm`.
 The
-`SiteSpecificModelForm` has two useful features:
+`TenantSpecificModelForm` has two useful features:

 1. All `ModelChoiceField` and `ModelMultipleChoiceField` fields on the form have
-   their querysets filtered to show only the values for the current site.
+   their querysets filtered to show only the values for the current tenant.
 This
    happens during form class instantiation.
-1. The form's `clean()` method sets the instance's "site" field to that of the
+1. The form's `clean()` method sets the instance's "tenant" field to that of the
-   site chosen by `SiteSelectingMiddleware`, if "site" was not already set.
+   tenant chosen by `TenantSelectingMiddleware`, if "tenant" was not already set.

 Example:

 ```
-class StuffForm(SiteSpecificModelForm):
+class StuffForm(TenantSpecificModelForm):

    class Meta:
        model = Stuff